Quantum Secret Sharing Rates: Quantum Secret Sharing

 Consider an access structure $\mathscr{A}$ of qualified sets.
-For the secret sharing scheme, we require that if the participants in any qualified set $T \in \mathscr{A}$ gather their outputs together, then they can recover the secret.
+In a QSS scheme, access to the secret is guaranteed only for authorized groups.
+Whenever the players forming a qualified set $T \in \mathscr{A}$ jointly process their respective quantum systems, the original secret state can be faithfully retrieved.
 Conversely, any set $T \notin \mathscr{A}$ cannot recover any information about the secret.

-\begin{remark} Consider a $(K-1, K)$ $t$-QSS scheme, where any subset of participants of size $K-1$ forms a qualified set.
-Reliability implies that the secret can be recovered from $(B_2, \ldots, B_K)$.
-By the no-cloning theorem, the remaining participant $B_1$ cannot possess any information about the secret.
+\begin{remark}[No Cloning] Consider a $(K-1, K)$ t-QSS scheme, where any subset of participants of size $K-1$ or more forms a qualified set.
+Reliability implies that the secret can be recovered from $(B_2^n, \ldots, B_K^n)$.
+The remaining participant receives $B_1^n$, and by the no-cloning theorem, they cannot possess any information about the secret.
 This ensures secrecy against all individual eavesdroppers.
 More generally, because the complement of every non-qualified set is necessarily qualified in our model (see Remark~\ref{Remark:Complement_Non_Qualified}), the same argument ensures secrecy against all unauthorized subsets.

 \end{remark}

 \begin{definition}[Code for a QSS Broadcast Channel] A \((2^{nR},n)\) code for QSS over \(\mathcal{N}_{A\to B_1\cdots B_K}\) consists of: \begin{itemize} \item a secret space $\mathcal{H}_S$ of dimension $2^{nR}$ (for integer $2^{nR}$),